This post shows how substitution variables can replace hard-coded text in Oracle SQL and SQL*Plus statements.

-This article from 2004 was on OTN for many years but wasn't flagged for saving during an infrastructure migration in 2010.
+[This document was on OTN for many years but wasn't flagged for saving during an infrastructure migration in 2010.
 It is still useful because SQL*Plus is fundamentally unchanged.
-However check the SQL*Plus manual for changes and new features.
+However check the SQL*Plus manual for changes and new features.]

 This document explains how SQL*Plus substitution variables work and where they can be used.
 It shows the relationship between the three types of variable (substitution, bind, and system) used in SQL*Plus.

 Substitution variables can replace SQL*Plus command options or other hard-coded text.
 They can be used to customize SQL*Plus script output.
 Substitution variable references in a statement are pre-processed and replaced before SQL*Plus executes the statement.
 Variable values can be pre-defined, prompted for, or set to script parameters.
 Variables can also hold values returned from queries.
 Sometimes substitution variables are known as user variables or define variables.

 Bind variables store data values for SQL and PL/SQL statements executed in the RDBMS.
 They can hold single values or complete result sets.

 System variables contain values directly controlling SQL*Plus, such as the line size and page size of reports.
 Some system variables affect how substitution variables are processed.
 System variables are sometimes called SET variables.

 This document is a complete reference but you can understand and use substitution variables in a few minutes by reading the overview in Section 2 and looking at the examples in the last section.

 Section 5 discusses in detail all SQL*Plus commands that interact with substitution variables.